This blog post was originally published by Steve Ibach, VP Solutions at Incorta

 Rather, to really unify data is “to make whole”, so it can be utilized, explored, analyzed, and acted upon at the pace of a consumer’s expectations—and it goes beyond point of sale (POS) data in-store and/or online, to now include mobile engagement, promotion, marketing, inventory, enterprise resource planning (ERP), and financial forecasting data.

-In an always-on, omnichannel world, this might mean using unified data to:
+In an always-on, omnichannel world, reimagined retail might mean using unified data to:

 - Analyzing the contribution each channel delivers to the company’s revenue and profit